Stop and Yield Signs

 Frequently, people experience crashes at intersections because something blocks a driver's line of sight for cross traffic.
 Shrubs, parked cars, signs and other obstructions may be the culprit at a corner.
 If that is a problem, it can usually be corrected fairly easily.

-Complaints about intersections are investigated by the Department of Public Works and Utilities.
+Complaints about intersections are investigated by the Department of Transportation and Utilities.
 They will review the history of the crash patterns and note any changes in traffic volume.
 They also survey the site for obstructions or other conditions such as hills or curves.
 After a thorough analysis, traffic engineers can make specific recommendations for making an intersection safer.